Blog & News

 There are two reasons that Energy Seal is textured.
 First, it allows the surface of cured Energy Seal to remain looking “flat.”
 It does not have that shiny look common to most types of caulk.
 This allows Energy Seal to blend in with the surrounding stained wood.
 Second, the texture allows Energy Seal to better accept a stain so that it can virtually disappear on a wall.

-Here is a TIP; if you plan to stain over Energy Seal, select an Energy Seal color that’s just a bit lighter than the stain you plan to use.
+Here is a TIP; if you plan to stain over Energy Seal, select a color that’s just a bit lighter than the stain you plan to use.
 It’s much easier to cover light-colored Energy Seal with a darker color stain than it is to cover dark-colored Energy Seal with a light-colored stain.

 Applying Energy Seal

-Before Energy Seal is applied, the surface must be clean, dry, and free of oil, wax, or anything else that will interfere with the adhesion of the Energy Seal.
+Before Energy Seal is applied, the surface must be clean, dry, and free of oil, wax, or anything else that will interfere with the adhesion of the sealant.

 Applying Energy Seal over old caulk is never a good idea even if it looks like the caulk is still adhering to the wood.